 A Red LED indicates that the IQ Digital Back is writing to the storage media, and therefore the buffer has not been emptied.
-On some older IQ1 Digital Backs there is an additional Red LED indicator located next to the CF card slot (beneath the cover).
-It is assigned to indicate CF card activity only.

-Installing and removing the CF card
+There is an additional Red LED indicator located next to the CF card slot (beneath the cover).
+It is assigned to indicate CF card activity only (See picture "Installing and removing CF card").